 As you can see the number of period products we use and the number of years that takes to decompose those disposable pads and tampons, we can definitely say that Period Underwear is GREAT for the environment!

-During my college days (before I got into my zero waste lifestyle), my period doesn’t show up every exact 28 days.
-I studied in the co-education and so I’d just wear the pad when the date arrives irrespective of my actual period shows up or not.
-It was hard to monitor the days so, I just wear them.
-Also, I have a low flow in the last 2 days.
-Because of this, I tend to get these napkin rashes but not anymore as I switched to Thinx 😍
+During my college days (before I got into my zero waste lifestyle), my period doesn’t show up every 28 days.
+As I’m afraid of stains, I’d just wear the disposable sanitary napkins when the day comes irrespective of whether my actual period shows up or not.

-Here, there’s a wastage of pads unnecessarily and also the rashes.
-Now I just wear my Thinx if the date comes as normal underwear, so even if the period starts at the mid of the day, I won’t worry about the stains!
+But now I just wear my Thinx as normal underwear if that time of the month comes.
+So even if the period starts in the mid of the day, I won’t worry about the stains anymore!

-They are comfortable but also stylish!
+They are not only comfortable but also stylish!
 You won’t feel that you’re on your period, that’s a huge benefit!

 A great alternative to Menstrual cups: